GENERAL INFORMATION: 503-823-7404

 Three major tasks are proposed:

-1. Water pipes entering and leaving the open reservoirs will be disconnected, leaving an “air-gap” between the reservoirs and the water system.
-This generally involves a "cut and plug" which entails removing a section of pipe and then closing the opening.
+1. Water pipes entering and leaving the open reservoirs will be disconnected, leaving an “air-gap” between the reservoirs, dead-end lengths of pipe and the active water system.
+This generally involves a "cut and plug" which entails removing approximately a 10-foot section of pipe and then closing the openings.
 It is important to note that this disconnection will not prevent water from entering the reservoirs in the future.
 Existing large-diameter pipes will allow water to flow into the reservoirs, but water will flow to the sewer system rather than the water distribution system when it leaves the reservoirs.

 2. New connections will be made between some large diameter transmission pipelines to allow the water to be rerouted around the reservoirs.